huangliu0909/Disjoined_Set/README.md

-# Disjointed_Set
+# Disjoint_Set

-Definition of disjointed set
+Definition of disjoint set
-use this structure to judge whether there's a circle in the graph
+use this structure to judge whether there's a circle in the graph including union by rank & path compression